wq/django-data-wizard/README.md

 At least one serializer or model should be registered in order to use the wizard.
 Note the use of a human-friendly serializer label when registering a serializer.
 This name should be unique throughout the project, but can be changed later on without breaking existing data.
 (The class path is used as the actual identifier behind the scenes.)

 ### Serializer Options

+In general, custom serializers have all the capabilities of regular [Django REST Framework serializers][ModelSerializer], including custom validation rules and the ability to populate multiple target models.
+While the `request` context is not available, information about the run (including the user) can be retrieved through the `data_wizard` context instead.

 Data Wizard also supports custom configuration by setting a `data_wizard` attribute on the `Meta` class of the serializer.
 The following options are supported.